gatling/frontline-doc/content/reference/current/user/simulations/index.md

 ### Step 4 & 5: JVM options & Java System Properties

-These steps allows you to defines JVM arguments and system properties used when running this particular simulation.
+These steps allows you to defines JVM arguments, Java System Properties and environment variables used when running this particular simulation.
 You can choose to override the global properties.

 {{< img src="create-simulation4.png" alt="Create simulation - Step 4" >}}
 {{< img src="create-simulation5.png" alt="Create simulation - Step 5" >}}

 {{< alert tip >}}
-JVM options and Java System Properties will be saved in a snapshot that will be available in the run.
+The JVM options, Java System Properties and environment variables will be saved in a snapshot that will be available in the run.
 This information will be visible by anyone who has read access.
-You can exclude some properties from being copied if you prefix them with `sensitive.`.
+You can exclude some properties from being copied if you prefix them with `sensitive.`, and environment variables if you prefix them with `SENSITIVE_`.
 {{< /alert >}}

 {{< alert tip >}}
 You can configure the `gatling.frontline.groupedDomains` System property to group connection stats from multiple subdomains and avoid memory issues when hitting a very large number of subdomains.
 For example, setting this property as `.foo.com, .bar.com` will consolidate stats for `sub1.foo.com`, `sub2.foo.com`, `sub1.bar.com`, `sub2.bar.com` into `*****.foo.com` and `*****.bar.com`.
+{{< /alert >}}

+{{< alert tip >}}
+Java System properties can be retrieved in your Gatling simulation with `System.getProperty("YOUR_PROPERTY_KEY")`.

+Environment variables can be retrieved in your Gatling simulation with `System.getEnv("YOUR_ENV_VAR_KEY")`.
 {{< /alert >}}

 ### Step 6: Time window